ray-project/ray/doc/source/cluster/kubernetes/user-guides/logging.md

 ```

 EKS cluster nodes need to have access to CloudWatch Logs for Fluent Bit.
-To make this, attach `CloudWatchLogsFullAccess` policy to the IAM role that is attached to the cluster nodes:
+Attach the `CloudWatchLogsFullAccess` policy to the IAM role that is attached to the cluster nodes:

 ```shell
 ROLE_NAME=$(eksctl get nodegroup --cluster fluent-bit-demo --region us-west-2 -o json | jq -r '.[].NodeInstanceRoleARN' | cut -f2 -d/)